-No major work has been done on the building since it opened in 1968 almost 50 years ago.
-2015 marks the beginning of a four-year project of refurbishment and modernisation, the contract having been awarded to David Chipperfield Architects in 2012.
-Founded by David Chipperfield in 1985, with offices in London, Berlin, Milan and Shanghai, the company specialises inter alia in cultural projects.
-Chipperfield headed the reconstruction of Berlin’s Neues Museum (New Museum) on the Museumsinsel Berlin (Museum Island), which re-opened in 2009, and designed the James Simon Gallery, currently under construction there.
+After almost 50 years of service, in 2015, extensive restoration work began on the Mies van der Rohe building.
+The contract for planning and carrying out the work was awarded to David Chipperfield Architects in 2012.
+Founded by David Chipperfield in 1985, with offices in London, Berlin, Milan and Shanghai, the company specialises in museums and other cultural institutions.
+Chipperfield headed the rebuild of Berlin’s Neues Museum on the Museumsinsel Berlin, which re-opened in 2009, and also designed the James-Simon-Galerie, which opened its doors in 2019.